- About Us

 If you are Australian, aged 18 to 30 and would like to travel to Malaysia for work and holiday experience, visit the Malaysian High Commission in Australia's website for more information.

-Under the Malaysia/Australia Work and Holiday visa programme, an annual limit of 100 Work and Holiday visas can be granted each year to Malaysian passport holders.
+Under the Malaysia/Australia Work and Holiday visa programme, there is an annual limit on how many Work and Holiday visas can be granted each year to Malaysian passport holders.

-Once all 100 visas have been granted, no further Subclass 462 visas can be granted to Malaysian citizens until the following year programme year.
+Once all visas within the annual limit have been granted, no further Subclass 462 visas can be granted to Malaysian citizens until the following year programme year.

 2014-2015 Work and Holiday visa programme